peterdyson/Senior-Project/README.md

 ######May 13, 2016

 Today I'm going to finish the dialog hopefully.
 I found some code to use online now I just have to make it work.
 That seems to be how I'm doing most things now.
 Finding a base to stand on then changing it to fit my purpose.
 I really don't know enough to write things from scratch.

+I think I'm going to create an overlay of the screen.
+It won't be as effective but I can do it much easier than changing the actual colors.
+It'll be basically what they give you to fix the light disorders, a thin film that you can place over books or computer screens.
+Phones are harder because they're touch so this would allow you to just use this instead.
+Apparently overlays disable Android from installing apps due to the easy potential for scamming.